GaloisInc/swanky/README.md

 # Building

-Use `cargo build` to build, `cargo test` to run the test suite, `cargo bench` to benchmark the various protocols, and `cargo doc --open` to view documentation.
+Use `cargo build` to build, `cargo test` to run the test suite, and `cargo bench` to benchmark the various protocols.

 `ocelot` also supports the following features: